PhD, MPhil, MSt (Res) applications

 Prior to this formal process, PhD applicants should ensure that they have already communicated and received approval from a prospective supervisor to proceed to this next stage.

 Your research proposal should be original, well thought-out and fully developed by the time you apply formally.
 It is useful to send a draft version to your prospective supervisor for feedback prior to formal application and as part of the initial communication process.
 A sample academic research proposal (PDF) is available as a download here as an example of good practice.
-This has been made available with the kind permission from Katherine Bone, a current PhD student in English.
+This has been made available with the kind permission from Katherine Bone, a graduate PhD student in English.

 -